What to Feed Your Pet Skunk

 - processed meats like hot dogs or lunchmeats

 - fried foods

 Are There Any Commercially Available Skunk Foods?

+Whether or not you can have a pet skunk depends on your state and its regulations, so be sure to do your research.
 Since keeping skunks as pets is a relatively new phenomenon, you have to be careful when handling them.
-First, make sure you get a skunk from a skunk breeder, do not just pull one out of the wilderness.
-Second, make sure you get them spayed and neutered and descented, as this will make it much easier for you to have one as a pet.
+First, make sure you get a skunk from a skunk breeder—do not just pull one out of the wilderness.
+Second, make sure you get them spayed and neutered and descented, as this will make it much easier for you to keep one as a pet.